bunions1/trackif-etl/README.md

 ###Approach

-Our approach is to import all 3 datasets into postgres where they can be queryied with standard sql techniques.
+Our approach is to import all 3 datasets into postgres where they can be queried with standard sql techniques.

 ###Aquire Data